CBS, Viacom Move Toward Merger Talks as Boards Begin to Evaluate Possible Deal

 CBS and Viacom were first brought together in 2000 by Sumner Redstone, now chairman emeritus of both firms.
 The two were split up again in January 2006 out of Sumner Redstone’s frustration with a sagging stock price.

-During the past 14 months under CEO Bob Bakish, however, Viacom has taken big steps to channel most of its programming resources into six flagship cable brands — Nickelodeon, MTV, VH1, BET, Comedy Central and Paramount Network (the rebranded Spike TV that debuted last week).
+During the past 14 months under CEO Bob Bakish, however, Viacom has taken big steps to channel most of its programming resources into six flagship cable brands — Nickelodeon, MTV, VH1, BET, Comedy Central, and Paramount Network (the rebranded Spike TV that debuted last week).
 Undoubtedly, it is only a matter of time before Viacom begins to shutter some of its lesser channels which are already losing distribution as MVPDs take a harder line in dealmaking and consumers embrace skinnier, cheaper bundles.
+CBS Corp. chief Leslie Moonves has been vocal to investors about the importance of CBS focusing on a few must-have channels in MVPD negotiations rather than having to fight for carriage of lesser outlets.

 A deal between CBS and Viacom would also remove a hurdle to future M&A activity.
 It’s understood that the Redstones had previously balked at dealmaking opportunities involving CBS Corp. unless Viacom was also in the mix.
 CBS is known to have had merger discussions with Verizon in recent months.